 The Social Security Administration (SSA) contracted with BLS to produce occupational data that would describe the requirements of an occupation.
-These data would aid SSA in determining eligibility for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability benefits for applicants.
+These data will aid SSA in determining eligibility for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability benefits for applicants.
 During the developmental stages of the Occupational Requirements Survey (ORS), BLS identified its existing infrastructure already available to coordinate with the ORS.
 That framework had the capability to manage and implement a new survey to meet data needs as well as systems and processes to support all the steps of the survey.
 In addition, field economists who work on the National Compensation Survey (NCS) were already familiar with collecting data elements similar to those ORS captures.
 For example, the NCS classifies each job selected using the Standard Occupational Classification System (SOC), collects worker characteristics (such as bargaining status and part-time or full-time workers), and determines industry classification using the North American Industry Classification System (NAICS) for sampled establishments.
-BLS has experience collecting and reviewing information on the knowledge required to perform the job, job controls provided, the complexity of tasks, the contacts made by workers, and the physical environment where the work is performed—all similar to the types of data ORS would be designed to collect.
-This initial determination eventually led to formalized testing that would determine if the existing infrastructure can be used to collect data on occupational requirements.
+BLS is collecting and publishing information on the knowledge required to perform the job, job controls provided, the complexity of tasks, the contacts made by workers, and the physical environment where the work is performed.
+After the initial assessment of whether BLS could collect job requirements, BLS began testing the collection of these requirements (as described below).

 In FY 2013, testing was conducted in three phases: The main objective of phase 1 was to ensure that BLS field economists knew how to describe the survey and find respondents for the ORS data elements.
 BLS also created and tested an initial set of data collection protocols and collection aides.
 In phase 2, BLS expanded the number of field economists that could describe and collect ORS data while obtaining additional information not included in phase 1.
-That test also evaluated the effectiveness of collection tools.
+Phase 2 testing also evaluated the effectiveness of collection tools.
 The primary goal of phase 3 was to test whether field economists could collect ORS data elements and relevant information across the country in a uniform and efficient manner.
-Also during phase 3, BLS tested the feasibility of collecting both ORS and NCS elements; adding more ways to conduct ORS interviews; including new data capture systems and review procedures; and establishing the Central Office Collection (COC).
-Some companies have special arrangements with BLS, regarding the manner in which data should be collected for their individual establishments and a COC may require permission and coordination from headquarters in order to proceed with collecting data.
+Also during phase 3, BLS tested the feasibility of collecting both ORS and NCS elements, adding more ways to conduct ORS interviews, including new data capture systems and review procedures, and establishing the Central Office Collection (COC).
+Some companies have special arrangements with BLS regarding the manner in which data should be collected for their individual establishments.
+Therefore, a COC may require permission and coordination from headquarters in order to proceed with collecting data.
 Test objectives were successfully met in these phases, and the findings from these tests suggested that the collection of the ORS data was viable.

 As a result of FY 2013 testing, areas were identified where further testing was needed before moving to full-scale production.
 In FY 2014, five feasibility tests were completed to refine ORS methodology tested in previous phases:

-1. ORS Only Efficiency Innovations Test – refined the methods to develop more efficient approaches for data collection as identified during FY 2013 testing
+The ORS-only Efficiency Innovations Test refined the methods to develop more efficient approaches for data collection as identified during FY 2013 testing.

-2. NCS/ORS Joint Collection Test – determined how best to collect occupational requirements data elements and NCS data elements from the same establishment
+- The NCS/ORS Joint Collection test determined how to best collect occupational requirements data elements and NCS data elements from the same establishment.

-3. New Data Element Tests – determined the new mental and cognitive demands of work data elements and evaluated the use of occupational task lists as developed by the Department of Labor, Employment and Training Administration (ETA), Occupational Information Network (O*NET) program during data collection
+- The New Data Element tests determined the new cognitive and mental requirements work data elements and evaluated the use of occupational task lists as developed by the Department of Labor, Employment and Training Administration (ETA), and Occupational Information Network (O*NET) program during data collection.

-4. Central Office Collection (COC) Test – determined how best to collect occupational requirements data elements from large firms and state governments
+- The Central Office Collection (COC) test determined how best to collect occupational requirements data elements from large firms and state governments.

-5. Alternative Modes Test – determined how to collect occupational requirements data elements efficiently when a personal visit is not optimal via phone, email, or fax
+- The Alternative Modes test determined how to collect occupational requirements data elements efficiently (such as via phone, email, or fax) when a personal visit is not possible.

 These tests provided evidence that the NCS platform could be adapted to ORS data collection and demonstrated the effectiveness of the revised materials and procedures.

 Testing activities in FY 2013 and 2014 laid the foundation for the preproduction test conducted in FY 2015.
-Unlike the earlier tests, which were small-scale, testing a subset of data elements or the viability of different collection methods, the preproduction test was designed as a relatively large-scale, nationally representative test of ORS data collection.
-ORS preproduction data collection began in October 2014 and continued until May 2015.
-The sampling, data collection, procedures, and review were designed to mimic what will occur during ORS production.
+Unlike the earlier tests, which were small-scale, testing a subset of data elements or the viability of different collection methods, the preproduction test was designed as a relatively large-scale, nationally representative test of ORS data collection..
+The sampling, data collection, procedures, and review were designed to mimic what would occur during ORS production.
 The results from the ORS preproduction test demonstrated that data on occupational requirements could be collected using the processes established by BLS.
 As a result of the preproduction test, some changes and refinements to several of the elements were made before the implementation of a move to production.

-Additional tests that run concurrent with data collection are ongoing, such as job observation tests and the testing of a set of revised mental and cognitive demand questions.
-Detailed information on completed tests and other testing activities can be found in the research section of the ORS website.
+Detailed information on completed tests and other testing activities can be found in the Research section of the ORS website.